 The other townspeople respond with varying degrees of alarm and resourcefulness.
 Frank Miller (Steve Buscemi), the aforementioned farmer who accused Hermit Bob of chicken-stealing, barricades himself in his farmhouse.
 Hank Thompson (Danny Glover) locks himself in his hardware store with fellow local businessman Bobby Wiggins (Caleb Landry Jones), who sells pop culture memorabilia at his gas station, including posters for horror movies that Jarmusch probably saw five times in theaters.
 The most capable character is the newly arrived undertaker at the Ever After Funeral Home, Zelda Winston (Tilda Swinton).
 She's unperturbed by the ghoul horde, strolling among them and dicing them with her katana.
 (She and the title character of Jarmusch's "Ghost Dog: The Way of the Samurai" would've gotten along swimmingly.)

-Each role has been cast with precisely the actor you expect to see in that sort of part: Adam Driver is a soft-spoken, bespectacled nerd-hulk who gets a little too enthusiastic over the prospect of beheading former neighbors (the chief asks him if he's ever played minor-league baseball); Tilda Swinton is a long-haired, steely-eyed, elfin badass who seems to exist beyond the concepts of nationality or gender; Steve Buscemi plays a blandly racist schmuck in a red hat whose impending death no one mourns; Carol Kane is a local drunk-turned-zombie whose only line is "chardonnay."
-As is characteristic of Jarmusch (and his regular cinematographer Frederick Elmes, also a veteran of David Lynch's films), scenes that might otherwise have played as genre box-checking become strangely beautiful—particularly when the characters are driving slowly through ghoul-dense residential streets at night, steering around their former neighbors, or when the camera is lingering on an image that's as lovely as it is unsettling, like a tableau of undead faces mashed against storefront glass.
+Each role has been cast with precisely the actor you expect to see in that sort of part: Driver is a soft-spoken, bespectacled nerd-hulk who gets a little too enthusiastic over the prospect of beheading former neighbors (the chief asks him if he's ever played minor-league baseball); Swinton is a long-haired, steely-eyed, elfin badass who seems to exist beyond the concepts of nationality or gender; Buscemi plays a blandly racist schmuck in a red hat whose impending death no one mourns; Carol Kane is a local drunk-turned-zombie whose only line is "chardonnay."
+Characteristic of Jarmusch (and his regular cinematographer Frederick Elmes, also a veteran of David Lynch's films), scenes that might otherwise have played as genre box-checking become strangely beautiful, particularly when characters drive slowly through ghoul-dense residential streets at night, steering around former neighbors, or when the camera lingers on an image that's as lovely as it is unsettling, like a tableau of undead faces mashed against storefront glass.

 And what is he saying?
 Worry.
 Prepare.
 This is going to end badly.

 A chill of dread is in the air.
 Pets and livestock hide from the humans who once called themselves their caretakers.
 They know what's coming.
 They know, like Ronnie, that things are sure to end badly.
-As in a "Twilight Zone" episode, or a classic horror movie, or the most recent string of environmentally-focused Godzilla films, or the plague on Thebes that vexed Oedipus in the tragedy bearing his name, the extinction threat came from within.
-It was an unspoken answer to our hubris, our sins, and our inability to recognize that our time is up, and that that we're the ones who sped up the existential timetable, by being so ignorant, greedy, and clueless.
-"So very ravenous," Zelda says, observing the undead, and maybe damning the living, too, "but well past yer expiration date."
+As in a "Twilight Zone" episode, or a classic horror movie, or the most recent string of environmentally-focused Godzilla films, or the plague on Thebes that vexed Oedipus, the extinction threat came from within.
+It was an unspoken answer to our hubris, our sins, and our inability to recognize that our time is up, and that we're the ones who sped up the timetable, by being so ignorant, greedy, and clueless.
+"So very ravenous," Zelda says, observing the undead, and damning the living, too, "but well past yer expiration date."

 The final three words of dialogue leave no doubt about the film's opinion on whether we're worth saving.
 They're punk-rock harsh.
 This film is punk rock in slow-motion.